CylonicRaider/Instant/docs/RUNNING.md

   shell-like syntax (as implemented by the `shlex` Python module); that happens **after** interpolation has been performed on the value.
 Required.
-- `env` — *Environment variables*: The value is, similarly to `cmdline`, split into individual "words" using shell-like syntax; those are then split at the first occurrences of equals signs (`=`; each word must contain at least one) and added to a new process' environment. **Remark** that the syntax is more lax than an actual shell's: `"abc=def"` is valid inside `env`, but
+- `env` — *Environment variables*: The value is, similarly to `cmdline`, split into individual “words” using shell-like syntax; those are then split at the first occurrences of equals signs (`=`; each word must contain at least one) and added to a new process' environment. **Remark** that the syntax is more lax than an actual shell's: `"abc=def"` is valid inside `env`, but